-The student provides the three following documents to Director of Practicum Experiences, ten days before the School for Education meeting (4th Wednesday of each month).
-Please submit documents in a single envelope with your name and telephone number/e-mail address.
+The student provides the following documents to Director of Field Experiences, ten days before the School for Education meeting (last Wednesday of each month).
+Documents are submitted in a single envelope with name, telephone number, and e-mail address.

+Letter of recommendation from professor outside of SFE (submitted in a sealed/ signed envelope or electronically)

-- Letter of recommendation (student picks up the letter in a sealed/signed envelope) Application for Admission to the School for Education (completed form picked up by the student from the Office of the Registrar. - Beginning portfolio form (signed by advisor) - · Three teaching Dispositions Forms
+- Application for Admission to the School for Education (completed form picked up by the student from the Registrar's office - Initial portfolio approved by advisor - Two disposition evaluations (long forms) completed by SFE faculty with each disposition rated "at" or "above"